What are sustainable funds?

 - Sustainability Mixed Goals: Funds investing in a combination of the above approaches.
 At least 70% of assets must be in line with the respective objectives for each part, and no holdings must conflict with any.

-Eligible UK-domiciled products can choose to use the new sustainable investment labels from 31 July 2024.
-The managers also need to produce new sustainability-related documents for investors.
+Eligible UK-domiciled products have been able to apply for and use the new sustainable investment labels since 31 July 2024.
+Asset managers also need to produce new sustainability-related documents for investors.
 However, the labels do not currently apply to non-UK domiciled funds, so most ETFs for instance are not covered by the rules.

 To qualify as a sustainable fund, at least 70% of the assets of a fund must be invested according to its sustainability objective.
 The remaining assets must not conflict with the objective, but they don't have to meet it exactly.

-Information relating to the fund’s sustainability will appear in new documents available alongside other product literature such as the fund factsheet, KIID and prospectus.
+Information relating to the fund’s sustainability is published in documents available alongside other product literature such as the fund factsheet, KIID (Key Investor Information Document) and prospectus.
 The main source for retail investors is a brief consumer document covering the key sustainability-related features of the fund.
 This explains what the fund’s label means, outlines the sustainability objectives and investment approach, and describes how sustainability performance is measured.

 More detailed disclosures are available in other documents, including in the fund prospectus if applicable.
-Ongoing disclosures on how the fund is performing according to its sustainability objectives will also be reported regularly but will generally not be available immediately when the rules come into force.
+Ongoing disclosures on how the fund is performing according to its sustainability objectives will also be reported regularly.

 Watch Paris Jordan, Charles Stanley’s Head of Responsible Investing, explain what the new sustainable fund labels mean for investors.